Pain · Distribution

 1. Geography.
 "National" coverage that ships to three states.
 The remaining 47 are competitor territory by default.

 2. Installs.
-Failed first installs that produce no reorder and a reputation cost the named-account band reads in eighteen months.
+Failed first installs that produce no reorder and a reputation cost the named-account band judges in eighteen months.

 3. Warranty.
-Parts lead times that price the firm out of warranty-sensitive segments.
+Parts lead times that price GMA out of warranty-sensitive segments.
 A buyer who cannot see a US parts path treats the product as imported risk.

 4. Named accounts.
-OEM and tier-one accounts that buy through a motion the firm did not staff.
+OEM and tier-one accounts that buy through a motion the company did not staff.
 The named-account revenue band stays empty for three to five years.

 5. Marketplace invisibility.
-A blank marketplace and category-search layer removes the firm from shortlists that start before a sales call.
+A blank marketplace and category-search layer removes GMA from shortlists that start before a sales call.

 6. Acquirer optics.
-A thin stack reads as commercial-readiness risk.
+A thin stack lands as commercial-strength risk.
 The buyer sees revenue that depends on one distributor instead of a repeatable US channel.

 Map the stack.
 Name the missing layers.
 Staff each one on the right terms.